likolk/DSProject/README.md

 ## How to run the project

-To run the project, we will need 4 terminals: one for starting the backend, one for the frontend , one for starting a local Ethereum network node designed for development and one to compile and deploy the contracts.
+To run the project, we will need 3 terminals: one for starting the backend, one for the frontend , one for starting a local Ethereum network node designed for development and Remix IDE to compile and deploy the contracts.

-For the backend: cd voting-system-backend  npm run dev
+For the backend: cd voting-system-backend -> npm run dev

 For the frontend: cd voting-system-frontend -> npm run serve